Free GPA Calculator | Calculate Semester & Cumulative GPA

 Regular Progress Monitoring Use our GPA calculator monthly Identifies trends and allows timely adjustments

-How do pass/fail courses affect my GPA?
+How do pass/fail courses affect GPA?

 Pass/fail courses typically don't affect GPA if passed.
 If failed, they may calculate as F (0.0).
 Our grade scale editor allows customization of how these courses are treated in your GPA calculation.